x1angli/cvt2utf/README.md

 1. Clone this project, or just download the zip file from github.com and unarchive it
 1. Start CLI (command line interface), enter the local folder
 1. Setup Python virtual environment with `virtualenv ...` or `python -m venv ...`
-1. `pip install -r requirements.txt1
+1. Run: `pip install -r requirements.txt`

 ## Usage
 There is only one mandatory argument: filename, where you can specify the directory or file name.